rohankannan/MotorMarket/README.md

 ## 1.

 Currently, the project itself can't necessarily be run because there is no main file to run.
 However, for test cases you can use a java IDE to run the test cases using the IDE specific test case runner.
+Note that to test **Client.java**, **Server.java** must be running.

 ## 2.